sheepray/opentee-android/README.md

 ## How To -
 ### - compile the project
 1. Create a new directory and clone this repo.
+This process may take a few minutes to finish.
 ```shell
 	$ mkdir opentee-android-test
 	$ cd opentee-android-test